hyncica/rabbitmq-playground/README.md

 # rabbitmq-playground
 Repository to play, test and learn to work with RabbitMQ

+## Branches
+- **master** - main branch, contains simplest version of playground.
+RabbitMQ is running in default configuration.
+- **ELK** - adds ELK stack for better monitoring of what's happening in RabbitMQ.
+By [VencaH](https://github.com/VencaH), thanks.

 ## Content
 This repository contains a docker compose definition with three services
 1. RabbitMQ service based on rabbitmq:4-management image